 Bass will be pushed into deeper water when high pressure moves through due to the fact that they can’t quickly regulate their buoyancy in a way that would let them swim up to the surface and stay there very long.

 Walleye are another larger type of freshwater fish that will usually react to pressure changes in a way that’s similar to bass.
-During a time of rising or falling barometric pressure, walleye are more likely to attack a swimbait, crankbait or spinnerbait that’s fished in a way that allows you to target prime feeding areas for the best chance to connect with a hungry fish.
+During a time of rising or falling barometric pressure, walleye are more likely to attack a swimbait, crankbait, or spinnerbait that’s fished in a way that allows you to target prime feeding areas for the best chance to connect with a hungry fish.
+More here on how barometric pressure affects walleye fishing.

 Low air pressure causes a trout’s bladder to expand much more, which leads to them becoming very uncomfortable and seeking deeper water.
 If you notice a system that’s bringing high pressure into the area, it’s likely to be a good time to visit your favorite trout stream or river.